Cris7777/MSiA423-Project-Repo/README.md

       + Outliers Removing
       + Invalid Attributes Removing

-        Remove attributes that will not be selected to build models, such as player photo, player nationality, pl
+        Remove attributes that will not be selected to build models, such as player ID, player photo, player nationality, player club and club logo.

 - Model Building